 Where V{OUT} is the equivalent input voltage that the output code translates to, with the ADC transfer function.

-In the MCP3910 specification, AV{DD} varies from 2.7V to 3.6V, and for AC PSRR, a 50/60 Hz sine wave is chosen centered around 3.0V, with a maximum 300 mV amplitude.
-The PSRR specification is measured with AV{DD} = DV{DD}.
+In the MCP3918 specification, AV{DD} varies from 2.7V to 3.6V, and for AC PSRR, a 50/60 Hz sine wave centered around 3.0V is chosen with a maximum amplitude of 300 mV.
+The PSRR specification is measured with AV{DD} = DV{DD} .

-4.18 CMRR
+4.17 CMRR

-CMRR is the ratio between a change in the common-mode input voltage and the ADC output codes.
-It measures the influence of the common-mode input voltage on the ADC outputs.
+CMRR is the ratio between a change in the Common-mode input voltage and the ADC output codes.
+It measures the influence of the Common-mode input voltage on the ADC outputs.

-The CMRR specification can be DC (the common-mode input voltage takes multiple DC values) or AC (the common-mode input voltage is a sine wave at a certain frequency with a certain common mode).
-In AC, the amplitude of the sine wave represents the change in the power supply.
-It is defined in Equation 4-12.
+The CMRR specification can be DC (the Common-mode input voltage takes multiple DC values) or AC (the Common-mode input voltage is a sine wave at a certain frequency with a certain Common-mode).
+In AC, the amplitude of the sine wave represents the change in the power supply; it is defined in Equation 4-11.